Study Abroad (Psychology)

 The Social Brain and Autism

-You will gain an understanding of the intricate ways in which psychology, philosophy and neuroscience contribute to the current insights about how the brain enables social cognition and how that helps us understand autism.
+Learn about the ways that psychology, philosophy and neuroscience contribute to the current insights about how the brain enables social cognition - and how that helps us understand autism.

 Memory in the Real World

-This module will provide students with an understanding of human memory and its importance in everyday life.
-Topics covered include autobiographical memory, prospective memory, false memories, long-term knowledge, and memory for emotional events.
+Build your understanding of memory and its importance in everyday life.
+You'll cover topics including autobiographical memory, false memories and memory for emotional events.

 Surveillance and Social Control

 You'll study a range of theoretical perspectives on the emergence of a surveillance society a - and examine the impact this is having on policing, criminal justice and social justice.

 On this module, you'll attend weekly lectures at HMP Hull where, alongside prisoners, you'll study how and why people stop offending.
 It's a unique learning environment and a unique experience.

 Slavery in the UK has risen exponentially over the past 20 years - now reaching some 136,000 victims.
 You'll consider definitions of slavery and how its scale is measured.